DIY Painted Concrete Pool Deck and Patio

 Ideal Outdoor Concrete Paint Weather

 Be sure to check the weather forecast and plan to do this project in 4 consecutive warm, dry-weather days.
 This project takes 3 work days + 24 hours after work is finished for paint drying.
+The more high humidity you have, the longer the dry times will be.

 Step 1 – Blow Off Debris